 - Polyvalent – a relatively expensive ($110) stainless steel medium-hard boule (42HRC, >130 kg/mm²).

-The real winner of the three is, I think, the Alpha.
-It looks like a good replacement for the need that La Franc boules used to fill— an entry-level, low-cost, but certified (and therefore high-quality) competition boule.
+The Alpha looks like a good replacement for the La Franc boules that used to be available via Petanque America— an entry-level, low-cost, but certified (and therefore high-quality) competition boule.
 There is a Decathlon store in Singapore where you can just walk in and buy a set of these boules, and the Alpha is popular among the players in Singapore for just this reason.
 The downside, as I noted earlier, is that you have only a limited set of choices— four, to be precise.
 You can get 72mm or 74mm, no grooves or single wide grooves.
 That’s it.
 You can get any weight you like, as long as it is 690g.

 Will this affect Petanque America?